Post-mortem on a deep learning contest: a Simpson's paradox and the complementary roles of scale metrics versus shape metrics: Introduction

-We apply these SLT and HT-SR metrics to predict generalization accuracies of the pre-trained models provided in the Contest, as a function of both model depth $L$ and solver hyperparameters $\theta$ (batch size, dropout, weight decay).
+We apply these SLT and HT-SR metrics to predict generalization accuracies of the pre-trained models provided in the Contest, as a function of both model depth $L$ and regularization hyperparameters $\theta$.
 Our main contributions are the following.

+\textbf{New shape-based metrics.} Based on our preliminary analysis of the data, we introduce two new metrics---\ALPHA and \QUALITYOFALPHAFIT---to evaluate model quality in the absence of training/testing data.
+(Other metrics were used in previous work, but to our knowledge the use of these two metrics as model quality metrics is new.)

-\textbf{Existence of Simpson's paradox in Contest data.} Depending on the specific Contest task and model sub-group, \SPECTRALNORM and \ALPHA are either strongly anti-correlated or modestly to weakly anti-correlated with each other.
-For both Contest tasks (\TASKONE and \TASKTWO), and for each model sub-group, the \SPECTRALNORM increases with increasing model quality (in \emph{dis}agreement with SLT).
-For \TASKONE, it increases when all models are considered together; however, for \TASKTWO, it \emph{decreases} when all models are considered together, exhibiting a clear Simpson's paradox.
-Also, for both Contest tasks, and for each model subgroup, \ALPHA decreases with increasing model quality (in agreement with HT-SR theory).
+\textbf{Existence of Simpson's paradox in Contest data.} We examine models provided by the Contest, and we identify Simpson's paradoxes.
+Depending on the specific Contest task and model sub-group, \SPECTRALNORM and \ALPHA are either strongly anti-correlated or modestly to weakly anti-correlated with each other.
+For both Contest tasks (\TASKONE and \TASKTWO), and for each model sub-group, the fit trend in the \SPECTRALNORM, at best, increases with increasing model quality (in \emph{dis}agreement with SLT). \footnote{Note that some fits, like \TASKONE 6xx, and \TASKTWO 2xx, are quite poor, further indicating the deficiencies in applying SLT to real world models.} For \TASKONE, it increases when all models are considered together; however, for \TASKTWO, it \emph{decreases} when all models are considered together, exhibiting a clear Simpson's paradox. \footnote{Here, the one possible exception is \TASKTWO 6xx, which we argue is an overtained model, as seen in Figure~\ref{fig:train-vs-test-task2}. } Also, for both Contest tasks, and for each model subgroup, \ALPHA decreases with increasing model quality (in agreement with HT-SR theory).
 For \TASKONE, it decreases when all models are considered together; however, for \TASKTWO, it \emph{increases} when all models are considered together, again exhibiting a clear Simpson's paradox.